Adelma Vay: Life and work

 On March 12, 1860, she married baron Ödön (Edmond, Eugen or Otto) Vay de Vaya, a Hungarian magnate.
 They enjoyed 60 years of marriage, but without having children.
-The couple lived at first at Tiszalök for some years, near the Hungarian-Ukrainian border, and later moved to Slovenske Konjice (Gonobitz), where they bought a mansion at Prevrat, still known as "Baronvaj" ("Baron Vay's").
+The couple lived at first at Tiszalök for some years, and later moved to Slovenske Konjice (Gonobitz), where they bought a mansion at Prevrat, still known as "Baronvaj" ("Baron Vay's").

 Ödön was a retired senior officer of the Austro-Hungarian army.
 On August 9, 1877, the Militar-Veteranen-Verein in Gonobitz (Association of Army Veterans in Gonobitz) was founded, primarily for ex-soldiers regardless of nationality.
 The association's first president was Hugo Veriand von Windisch-Graetz, and his deputy was Vay de Vaya.

 The couple were both members of the local Red Cross Society committee, which in 1897 built a hospital named the Christiane-Lazarett after Christiane Habsburg, president of the Austro-Hungarian Red Cross Society.
 Baron Vay de Vaya decided in 1908 to have another building constructed (at his own cost) specifically for infectious disease patients.
 The hospital continued in operation until the beginning of World War II.

 Adelma was well known as a great humanitarian, and never charged for her medical advice and assistance.

 On March 1, 1921, Ödön died at Mali Lošinj, where the couple had a summer villa.
 After his death, the widowed Adelma continued to live in the mansion, surrounded by servants.
-She died on May 24, 1925 at her home.
-Although she was a Lutheran, Franc Hrastelj, the priest of the Catholic parish, approved her burial in the churchyard of St. Anna's in Slovenske Konjice.
+She died on May 24, 1925, at her home.
+Although she was a Lutheran, Franc Hrastelj, the parson of the local Roman Catholic parish, approved her burial at the corner of the St. Anna's cemetery in Slovenske Konjice.